Home Cage Analyser

 Infra Red Lighting

-Apart from a few routine checks during daylight hours, the activities of rodents in their home cage are almost entirely unobserved by researchers or technicians.
-Yet these data can reveal much about both welfare and phenotype of research animals.
+The activities of rodents in their home cage are almost entirely unobserved by researchers Yet these data can reveal much about both welfare and phenotype of research animals.

-ActualHCA offers a true solution with 24/7 automated monitoring of socially grouped animals in their true home-cages.
+ActualHCA offers a true 24/7 solution, with automated monitoring of socially grouped animals in their true home-cages.
 Testing within the home cage is suitable for a number of interest areas, including but not limited to:

 Detecting and assessing safety/toxicological effects of candidate drugs